ietf-wg-cellar/matroska-specification/wavpack.md

 To save space and avoid redundant information in Matroska we remove data from the header, when saved in Matroska.
 All the data are kept in little-endian.

-## Lossless and lossy mono/stereo file
+## Lossless And Lossy Mono/Stereo File

 * CodecPrivate